pixl8/sticker/README.md

 [![Build Status](https://travis-ci.org/pixl8/sticker.svg?branch=master)](https://travis-ci.org/pixl8/sticker)

-Sticker is a per-request static asset inclusion tool for the Railo language.
+Sticker is a per-request static asset inclusion tool for the Lucee language.
 Its aim is to create a simple and consistent API for including JavaScript and CSS assets from multiple sources.

 * Built downloads can be downloaded from [Forgebox](http://www.coldbox.org/forgebox/view/sticker)
 * Documentation can be found at [http://sticker.readthedocs.org/](http://sticker.readthedocs.org/en/latest/)